ThuyKat/Learn-JAVA--multithreading/README.md

 5. Various shutdown actions such as: cleaning up resources ( closing files, releasing network connections); ensuring all child threads are terminated gracefully; performing final logging or cleanup tasks
 6. One common way to ensure the main thread waits for child threads to complete is by using the join() method.
 This method blocks the main thread until the specified child thread terminates.

-# Two type of thread
+# Two types of thread

 1. User-defined thread: is responsible for the execution of something required for your program such as calculation, get output, etc.